Frank Dikötter: The People's Trilogy

-Dikötter is the author of The People's Trilogy, three books that document the impact of Communist-led China on the lives of ordinary people on the basis of new archival material.
+Dikötter is the author of The People's Trilogy, three books that document the effects of Communist-led China on the lives of ordinary people on the basis of new archival material.
 The first volume, titled Mao's Great Famine, won the 2011 Samuel Johnson Prize (now called the Baillie Gifford Prize) for nonfiction, Britain's most prestigious book award for non-fiction, in 2010.
 The second installment, The Tragedy of Liberation: A History of the Chinese Revolution, 1945–1957, was shortlisted for the Orwell Prize in 2014, losing out to This Boy by Alan Johnson.
 The Cultural Revolution: A People's History, 1962–1976, concludes the trilogy and was shortlisted for the PEN International Hessell-Tiltman Prize in 2017.

 Mao's Great Famine is a 2010 book about the Great Chinese Famine.
 The book was well received and won the Samuel Johnson Prize in 2011.
 Pankaj Mishra described Dikötter's work as "boldly and engagingly revisionist" in his article for The New Yorker, leading to a public dispute between the two.
 Roderick MacFarquhar said that Mao's Great Famine is "Pathbreaking ... a first-class piece of research. ...
 [Mao] will be remembered as the ruler who initiated and presided over the worst man-made human catastrophe ever.
 His place in Chinese history is assured.
 Dikötter's book will have done much to put him there."
 Felix Wemheuer, lecturer in Chinese history and politics at the University of Vienna, criticized Dikötter for his book's lack of explanation of local variations in destruction and death toll, his ignorance of Mao's efforts to deal with the problems, and his lack of sophisticated arguments due to his political agenda: to reduce Chinese Communism to terror.
 Economic historian Cormac Ó Gráda criticised the book as "more like a catalogue of anecdotes about atrocities than a sustained analytic argument", and stated that it failed to note that "many of the horrors it describes were recurrent features of Chinese history during the previous century or so."
 Anthony Garnaut, a social historian of China, said that Dikötter's juxtaposition and sampling techniques fall short of academic best practice, and the allegations Dikötter levels at Yang Jisheng's work are bewildering.
 In Garnaut's view, Dikötter selectively uses Yang's archival research to tell "an idiosyncratic vignette of totalitarian folly" without historical context.
 Garnaut also mentioned Dikötter's neglect of the plain wording of the archival document on which he hangs his case.
 According to Andrew G. Walder, Dikötter's high death estimate cannot be reconciled with age-specific population data.